Shopify SEO: 12-Step Guide for Beginners

 Navigating to "Online Store" > "Themes" in Shopify admin dashboard

-Then, click on the three dots within the theme modal.
-And click “Edit code.”
+Then, click on the three dots within the theme modal and select “Edit code.”

 Edit code in your theme modal in Shopify admin dashboard